survivejs/webpack-book/manuscript/developing/04_linting.md

 ## ESLint Tips

-I've collected different ESLint tips below.
 The great thing about ESLint is that you can shape it to your purposes.
 The community around it is active, and you can find good integration in other tooling as well.
+Consider the tips below.

 ### Usability Tips